larsmagne/ewp/README.md

 # Modes

-There are four different modes made available by this package:
+There are five different modes made available by this package:

 ## ewp-list-blogs-mode: